This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 Commercial mortgages

 Bridging loans are short-term loans that require an exit strategy, which is the plan you have to repay the loan within the designated timeframe.
-Commercial mortgages, on the other hand, are long-term products that typically run for 25 years.
+Commercial mortgages, on the other hand, are long-term products that typically run up to 25 years.
 A commercial mortgage is appropriate for a business premises.

 It’s not without its limitations though.